thoughtspot/thoughtspot.github.io/_complex-search/aggregation-flexible.md

 ## About flexible aggregation

-Starting with version 5.0, ThoughtSpot provides for more flexible aggregation capability with a new formula called `group_aggregate`.
+Starting with version 5.0, ThoughtSpot provides for more flexible aggregation capability with a new function called `group_aggregate`.
 You can use this formula to pin columns in a query at a granularity different from the search bar query, using custom groupings and filters, rather than being bound to those of the search terms/columns.